inertialsense/docs.inertialsense.com/docs/user-manual/hardware/module_gpx1.md

 ## Pinout

-The GPX-1 module footprint and pinout is roughtly equivalent to the IMX-5, but the module's long end has been extended to accomodate additional internal components and GNSS RF inputs.
+The GPX-1 module footprint and pinout is roughly equivalent to the IMX-5, but the module has been extended to accommodate additional internal components and GNSS RF inputs.

 <center>